-This the second in the 2 course sequence on data network transmission technologies.
-The class covers advanced routing protocols such as OSPF, IS-IS and BGP as well as supernetting, IPv6 addressing and multicasting.
-The class also focuses on wide area technologies (WAN) such as T carrier, Sonet, frame-relay, ATM and ISDN.
+TThis the second in the 2 course sequence on data network transmission technologies.
+The class covers advanced routing protocols such as OSPF, IS-IS, MPLS and BGP as well as supernetting, IPv6 addressing and audio and video transmission and issues like QOS (quality of service) and multicasting.
+The class also focuses on ISP and wide area technologies (WAN) such as T carrier, Sonet, frame-relay, ATM and ISDN.
 Labs emphasize building and debugging complex networks and track Cisco CCNP certification content.
 Prerequisite: CS330, Cisco CCNA certification or consent of the instructor.
-Offered spring semester.
+Offered spring semester, odd-numbered years.

-CS 410 Operating Systems 4 C
+CS 410 Operating Systems

 This class covers the design and theory of modern computer operating systems.
 It explores topics such as process management, CPU scheduling, memory management and protection, device management and diversified operating systems.
-The lab component utilizes open source (Linux or Unix based) systems and Microsoft systems to build and administer common operating systems in a network environment.
+The lab component focuses on learning the C++ language and on its use in the Linux operating system.
 Recommended: CS 110 and CS 309.
 Offered fall semester.